solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 );
 ```

-And that’s it!
+And that's it!
 The app now has ordered reviews, paging, and search.

 That was a lot to digest, but you made it through.
 If you need to spend some
 more time with the concepts, feel free to reread the sections that were most